higerra/house_project/README.md

 * numpy, opencv-python, pillow, pydensecrf

 ## Dataset format
-An example dataset can be downloaded from [here](https://wustl.box.com/s/m1z4idqrpiji7qhd41pif8zes8ed91g9).
-The dataset folder has the following structure:
+The dataset folder should have the following structure:

 ```
 -- dataset1280